Purchases made through my links help support this website, at no additional cost to you. Details.

 Elizabeth Metz (Conifer Crow) creates “magpie bundles,” which are mixed media journals you can leave as-is, or take apart, embellish, and add to.
 The following is a 6-minute video showing one of her smaller bundles.
 (It’s already sold.)

 I like this video as a starting point, to imagine my own mixed-media magpie journals.

 Also, you’ll find lots of inspiration at Theresa Mask’s Magpie Journal Pinterest board.

 Free Magpie Clipart

 The original is black & white.
-If you print it on heavy paper, you could color it with paint, pens, colored pencils, etc.
+If you print it on heavy paper, you could color it with paint, pens, colored pencils, or other media.

-I’ve tried to place the images far enough apart that you can cut each one out (or tear it out) to use in collage.
+The images are set apart so you can cut each one out (or tear it out) to use in collage.